aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 Some instructions, like :opcode:`I2F`, permit re-interpretation of vector components as integers.
-Other instructions permit using registers as two-component vectors with double precision; see :ref:`Double Opcodes`.
+Other instructions permit using registers as two-component vectors with double precision; see :ref:`doubleopcodes`.

 When an instruction has a scalar result, the result is usually copied into each of the components of *dst*.
 When this happens, the result is said to be